 The Grouse Creek Mountains are a high and scenic range located in northwestern Utah and are just southwest of the Raft River Mountains.
 The town of Grouse Creek is a small ranching community located below the range.
 You can get there from Highway 30 in Park Valley.
 Then there are dirt roads leading to passes below the peaks.
 The highest peak in the range is Red Butte which is 9,000 feet in elevation.
 Ingham Peak farther south is the second highest peak in the range.
 They can both be reached from Ingham Pass.
 This area recieves a fair share of snow in winter and is more difficult to access in winter.

 There are no designated campgrounds in the range.
 However there are no indications that it is not allowed.
 Just make sure to stay off private property if you do camp.
-I saw fire rings in forested areas so people have been camping here.
+I saw fire rings in forested areas so people have been camping in this area.
 There is overnight camping allowed at Locomotive Springs Wildlife Management area approximately 50 miles to the west.
-This campground may not require a fee.
+This campground is on a first come first serve basis.
 There is also a campground at Clear Creek on the north slope of the Raft River Mountains, which is used often during summer.
-Forest service overnight camping fees apply.
+Standard forest service overnight camping fees apply here.
 Nearby Devils Playground is something to check out.
 This area has unusual granite rock formations which are similar to City of Rocks in Idaho at a smaller scale.

 Red Butte - (9,000')